Ashok Shah: The Passing of a Distinguished Collector

 A Royal Enfield T, probably from 1934-35

-The one owned by Shah used to belong to the Indore princely family of Holkar, and one can imagine that the keen auto enthusiast that Yashwantrao Holkar II was, he may very well have acquired this Red Bug as a runabout for his estate.
+The one owned by Shah once belonged to the Indore princely family of Holkar, and it is easy to imagine that the keen auto enthusiast Yashwantrao Holkar II may have acquired this Red Bug as a runabout for his estate.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_14